v-diepttn147/ecommerce-chatbot/README.md

 rasa run actions
 ```

-## Run the following code in another terminal
+## Run the following code in another terminal to chat with bot

 ```
 rasa shell